Learn how to interact with this route using the Ouro SDK or REST API.

 print(route.name, route.visibility)

-# Retrieve the route
+print(route.metadata)# Retrieve the route

 route = ouro.routes.retrieve("will/generate-a-crystal-structure-with-gpsk-300")

-# Use the route with a request body
+# Execute the route

 body={